 If you prefer more Hispanic flavors, check out my Habichuelas Guisadas recipe.

-The traditional way to serve these black-eyed peas is spooned over Steamed White Rice and alongside a generous slice of cornbread.
+The traditional way to serve black-eyed peas is spooned over Steamed White Rice with a generous slice of cornbread.

 I serve the dish as a main course after cutting the meat from the hocks.
 Even without the ham hocks, the peas are substantial enough to serve as an entree.

-Freeze the black eyed peas after cooling completely.
-Transfer the peas to a freezer storage bag and freeze them for up to 4 months.
+Freeze the black eyed peas after cooling completely and transferring them to a freezer storage bag.
+They freeze well for up to 4 months.

 Thaw the peas in the fridge and reheat them in the microwave or on the stove top with a small amount of broth or water stirred in.

-As we approach the new year, I do hope you cultivate new, or reinvigorate old, traditions with your family.
-My family and I wish you the happiest and healthiest of New Years!
+As we approach the new year and celebrate all of the accomplishments and advancements African Americans have contributed to our nation, I do hope you cultivate new, or reinvigorate old, traditions with your family.
+My family and I wish you the happiest and healthiest in the future.
 Be sure to pin and share this recipe so your friends and family can, hopefully, usher in wealth and prosperity too!

 Black Eyed Peas with Rice